- Asthma affects how you feel and breathe.

 - Learn as much as you can about asthma because the more you know, the better you can help care for yourself and feel good most of the time

 What kinds of medicines are used to treat asthma?

 Some people need to take one or more types of medication daily for their asthma and others may not need to take any except when their asthma is bothersome.
 Your health care provider will decide what medications you need to take.

-The two main components of asthma are brocho-constriction – tightening of the muscles around your airways, and inflammation or swelling inside your airways.
+The two main components of asthma are bronchoconstriction – tightening of the muscles around your airways, and inflammation or swelling inside your airways.

 An asthma action plan is a proactive way to keep your asthma under control.
-It is written with your health care provider (HCP) and is personalized (just for you) An asthma plan has 3 zones – green, yellow, and red.
+It’s written with your health care provider (HCP) and it’s personalized (just for you).
+An asthma plan has 3 zones – green, yellow, and red.

-- The green zone lists what medications you should take when you are feeling well.
+- The green zone lists what medications you should take every day when you are feeling well.